alpacaaa/alpacaaa.github.io/2013-10-06-service-chooser-sample-app.md

 ### Introducing Controllers

 We need to define our controller as we did before for the route (how will it be named?
-You guessed it, `IndexController.).
+You guessed it, `IndexController`).

 A controller basically **holds data**, which can be consumed by the template.
-The `IndexRoute` fetches the model (in our case it's static, but in a real app it probably would have been a call to a webservice or something like that) which is then set as a property on the `IndexController`.
-[Explain which property: controller, model, content, wtf??].
+The `IndexRoute` fetches the model (in our case it's static, but in a real app it probably would have been a call to a webservice or something like that) which is then set, by default, as the `model` property on the `IndexController`.

 The other responsability of the controller is to **respond to events**.
 In our case, we want it to update the state of the application whenever a checkbox is checked or unchecked.
 Not all events belong to the controller, if a controller doesn't respond to an event it will be dispatched to the route.

 So why do we need to define a controller?
 Because we want to **update the total** of the order when the `isChecked` property changes (and, therefore, when any of the checkboxes is updated).
-To do this, we define a method `total` and make it a property with the `.property()` shortcut provided by Ember (that is, it will be accessible as `title` and `price` within the template).
+To do this, we define a method `total` and make it a property with the `.property()` shortcut provided by Ember (that is, it will be accessible in the same way as `title` and `price` within the template).

     App.IndexController = Ember.ArrayController.extend({
         total: function() {